 Meanwhile, entire species of Nonhuman Animals were also obliterated from the mountains, if not from the “fur” trade, then from extermination practices designed to protect and grow animal agriculture (Davis 2003).
 As one turn-of-the-20th century historian described of a border county in Virginia: “Alleghany was for many decades the scene of treacherous outrages at the hands of the savage Reds [sic], not to mention the milder dangers of wild animals to which the border settlers were continually subjected” (McAllister 1902: 184).
 This choice of narrative is important.
 The lexical juxtaposition of marginalized humans and other animals is not accidental, but rather a strategic maneuver used to highlight the humanity of the dominant class and rationalize the subjugation of all others (Kheel 2008, Ko 2019).
 Nonhuman Animals, non-whites, and nature more broadly were symbolically conflated as a threat to European colonial civilization, a threat that must be disciplined and controlled.

 This project of animalization had already begun in the British Isles with the colonization of Ireland and the subjugation of Scotland.
 There, colonial speciesism, classism, and racism also operated concurrently.
 Both the Scots and the Irish were portrayed as barbaric savages in the state’s rationalization of land clearances, economic exploitation of native populations, and mass deportation.
-This was not only made possible through animalized depictions of colonial subjects (Author’s research 2021, Curtis 1971), but also through the cementing of their subjugation through the intensification of animal agriculture in Ireland and Scotland.
+This was not only made possible through animalized depictions of colonial subjects (Wrenn 2021, Curtis 1971), but also through the cementing of their subjugation through the intensification of animal agriculture in Ireland and Scotland.
 The animalization of cows, sheeps, pigs, and other “livestock” in the manufacture of “meat,” “dairy,” “wool,” and other products of exploitation as well as the animalization of free-living animals like wolves who were deemed competition or nuisances created an ideological framework that could be applied across species to include humans as well.
 The colonial system, of course, followed the emigrants.
 As an extension of capitalism, colonialism required continuous expansion to attain more raw resources and new markets to consume the fruits of this growth (Nibert 2013).
 As resources were depleted in Europe, colonizers expanded their empires across the globe to sustain growth and wealth attainment, spreading Nonhuman Animal agriculture and ideologies of animalization in the process.

 Constructing Race, Class, and Species